ryanmillerwork/bird_detector/README.md

 ### `detector.py`

 Main detection pipeline.
-Connects to the RTSP stream, runs YOLOv8s every 2 seconds to detect animals (birds, cats, dogs, etc.), and saves:
+Default mode (snapshot + producer/consumer threading):
+- Producer grabs frames via ffmpeg/RTSP (TCP by default), as fast as possible, dropping old frames to keep only the freshest.
+- Consumer runs YOLOv8s on the latest frame, classifies crops with the ONNX classifier, and saves:
-- Annotated frames with bounding boxes → `detections/`
+  - Annotated frames with bounding boxes → `detections/` (keeps last 10)
-- Cropped animals (with 100px padding) → `crops/`
+  - Cropped animals (with 100px padding) → `crops/<classification>/`

 ```bash
 python detector.py
 ```

 Press `Ctrl+C` to stop.
-Timing breakdown is printed for each frame showing grab time and detection time.
+Timing breakdown is printed for each frame showing grab, detection, and classification times.

 **Configuration** (edit at top of file):
 - `ANIMAL_CLASSES` — Which COCO classes to detect